- How to prepare a shooting range?

 The type of media – sand, water, rubber – used within the structure of a bullet trap could help determine the amount of maintenance that will likely be needed after a given day or week of operations.
 For example, if a bullet trap consists of sand compartments, a degree of work will be regularly required to separate the bullet shards from the sand so both can be properly dispensed.

 Granted, sand is one of the easier mediums for lead cleanup because most bullets fired at a shooting range can be stopped within the first five inches of sand, and thus most cleanup work would only involve the first of several layers of sand compartments.
-A greater amount of separation maintenance is liable to be required if water is used within the compartments of a bullet trap.
-In any case, the frequency of maintenance and everything that entails at a shooting range could be a weekly, daily or even hourly concern depending on the mediums used within the structure of a bullet trap.
+A greater amount of separation maintenance is liable to be required if the water is used within the compartments of a bullet trap.
+In any case, the frequency of maintenance and everything that entails at a shooting range could be a weekly, daily, or even hourly concern depending on the mediums used within the structure of a bullet trap.

 #4.
 Decide Between In-House vs. Outside Lead Collection